A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Results

 \subsection{Probable Evidence for Ongoing Evolution of IMBHs AGNs at Low Redshift}

-The large size and extended redshift coverage ($z\approx0.6$) of our IMBH sample enable us, for the first time, to try to investigate the cosmic evolution of their accretion properties at low redshift.
-In Figure~\ref{fig:fig5}, we observe a trend that IMBHs occupy different regions in both the log\mbh--log\redd\ and log\mbh--log$L_{\ha}$ planes, depending on redshift.
-Notably, both the upper envelopes of the Eddington ratio and broad \ha\ luminosity distributions display a pronounced decline with decreasing redshift.
+The large size and extended redshift coverage ($z\approx0.6$) of our IMBH sample enable us to investigate the cosmic evolution of their accretion properties at low redshift.
+In Figure~\ref{fig:fig5}, we observe a trend that IMBHs occupy different regions in both the log\mbh--log$L_{\ha}$ and log\mbh--log\redd\ planes, depending on redshift.
+We focus on trends in directly observable quantities, using the broad \ha\ luminosity.
+The Eddington ratio, by contrast, is a derived quantity that is intrinsically tied to luminosity.
+Notably, the upper envelope of the broad \ha\ luminosity distribution shows a pronounced decline toward lower redshift, and the corresponding behavior in Eddington ratio is presented as supporting information.
 While such evolution is well known for high-mass AGNs (i.e., quasars), analogous evidence for low-mass AGNs has not been previously reported.

 To characterize this behavior, we divide the sample into five redshift bins: $z=0-0.07$, $0.07-0.12$, $0.12-0.18$, $0.18-0.35$, and $0.35-0.57$.
 These bins are chosen to balance statistical significance with temporal resolution.
-The highest-redshift bin is set broader than the others to ensure sufficient sample size (47 objects), while the other four bins each contain at least 150 sources.
+The highest-redshift bin is set broader than the others to ensure sufficient sample size (47 objects), while the remaining four bins each contain at least 150 sources.
 Given that any observed distribution suffers various selection effects, it is inappropriate to directly compare the average luminosities or Eddington ratios of AGNs across different redshift bins.
 However, it remains meaningful to compare the maximum values of these quantities as a proxy for the upper envelope of the population at each epoch.
-Specifically, we pick up the top 10 sources with the highest \redd\ in every redshift interval, and calculate the mean value to represent the maximum-\redd\ envelope of the interval.
-The standard deviation of the 10 sources is simply taken as the 1 $\sigma$ uncertainty.
-Likewise, the maximum-luminosity envelope and its uncertainty are estimated for the five redshift intervals.
+Specifically, we select the 10 sources with the highest broad \ha\ luminosities in each redshift interval and use their mean and standard deviation to characterize the maximum luminosity envelope and its uncertainty; the same procedure is applied to the Eddington ratios for comparison.